Sales Development Representative: The Top 10 Must-Have Skills Every SDR Needs

 Reference Source: Martal – SDR KPIs

-Here’s what a high-performing SDR is responsible for:
+Here is what a high-performing SDR is responsible for day to day:

 - Targeted Outbound Prospecting: Identify ideal companies and decision-makers, then build focused lists to maximize outreach impact.